About

 Q8.
 Why is so much of your work about sexual and gender violence?

-In terms of gender, it likewise remains astonishing that so much depends upon the correlation of genitalia to social roles.
+Invariably, everyone wants to know if “it’s personal” for me.
+Should it matter?
 If I had my choice, I’d have been a falcon or a mantis.
 Some humans, gifted with imagination, have envisioned for themselves ways of being that reach beyond the confines of anatomy or cultural conditioning.
 I like to spend my time around those ways of being, and it’s reflected in my work.

 Oftentimes, those humans are singled out for particularly atrocious persecution.
 And that’s reflected in my work, too.